wundergraph/wundergraph/docs-website/src/pages/docs/supported-data-sources/sqlite.md

 ---
-title: SQLite
+title: SQLite support
-pageTitle: WunderGraph - SQLite
-description:
+description: WunderGraph is the easiest way to expose SQLite Databases through GraphQL.
 ---

 The SQLite DataSource allows you to turn any SQLite protocol compatible Database into a secure production-grade GraphQL API.